 Please also be aware that this product contains guar gum and carrageenan, which are additives that some experts claim may be possible contributors to certain medical conditions in cats.

-Allergen alert: This product contains tuna which may be problematic for cats who suffer from seafood food allergies.
+Allergen alert: This product contains tuna and fish broth which may be problematic for cats who suffer from seafood food allergies.

 Using the calculations provided by the AAFCO, VeRUS Grain Free Tuna Pate Formula has approximately 87 calories per 100g (25 calories/ounce), which is compared to the average of the other wet cat foods in the CatFoodDB.